How Podcasting Enables Thought Leadership

 So, yeah.
-Establishing your association or organization as an authentic thought leader is not a simple proposition.
+Establishing your organization as an authentic thought leader is not a simple proposition.
 It doesn’t just happen.
 You have to make it happen.

 The Podcast Solution: Capture and Broadcast Your Tribal knowledge

-The good news is that, as a member-based organization, you already have access to a treasure trove of compelling insights and ideas: namely, the knowledge, experience, and expertise possessed by your members.
+The good news is that you already have access to a treasure trove of compelling insights and ideas: namely, the knowledge, experience, and expertise possessed by your leaders, employees, and customers and/or members.
 Capturing and communicating that “tribal knowledge” is key to achieving genuine thought leadership.

 Which is where podcasting plays an important role.
-Less expensive and time-consuming than producing high-end video or maintaining a blog, podcasting is uniquely well-suited to capturing and broadcasting your members’ tribal knowledge.
-A podcast featuring your members sharing insights and best practices for thriving in your industry has the double advantage of helping to disseminate knowledge that would otherwise remain inaccessible and making your members feel valued and appreciated.
+Less expensive and time-consuming than producing high-end video or maintaining a blog, podcasting is uniquely well-suited to capturing and broadcasting your organization's tribal knowledge.
+A podcast featuring your people sharing insights and best practices for thriving in your industry has the double advantage of helping to disseminate knowledge that would otherwise remain inaccessible and making your people feel valued and appreciated.

-To be clear, starting a podcast is not a silver bullet solution; even the best podcast alone won’t solve all your problems or magically propel your association to the upper echelons of thought leadership stardom.
-But podcasting is a valuable and effective way to diversify your communication strategy and, by tapping into your members’ hard-earned knowledge and experience, to generate the sort of compelling, authentic content that, over time, will earn your association the status of a true thought leader.
+To be clear, starting a podcast is not a silver bullet solution; even the best podcast won’t solve all your problems or magically propel your organization to the upper echelons of thought leadership stardom.
+But podcasting is a valuable and effective way to diversify your communication strategy and, by tapping into your community's hard-earned knowledge and experience, to generate the sort of compelling, authentic content that, over time, will earn your organization the status of a true thought leader.